den-bene/ToDo-list.github.io/README.md

-# den-bene.github.io
+# To-Do List project

-To-Do List project
+> Small and simple project to practice HTML, CSS and JS